Hostel: Part III: Plot

 A young man named Travis goes into a room at a hostel in Las Vegas where a Ukrainian couple, Victor and Anka, are currently staying.
 Anka and Victor fall unconscious after being drugged by the beer Travis gave them and are swept up by a cleanup crew, and it is revealed that Travis is an enforcer of the Elite Hunting Club.
 Victor later wakes up in a cell in an abandoned building and watches as two guards drag Anka out of her cell.

 A man named Scott leaves his fiancée Amy to go to Las Vegas to attend his own bachelor party with his friend Carter, Amy's former flame.
 There, they meet up with their other friends, Mike and Justin.
 The four go to a nightclub, where they meet Kendra and Nikki, two escorts Carter secretly paid to have sex with Scott.
 Kendra and Nikki tell the four men about a "freaky" party they could go to on the other end of town, and the four men take a cab to an abandoned building.
 At the party, Kendra makes a move on Scott, but he declines and tells her about how he previously cheated on Amy and almost lost her, and does not want it to happen again.
 Scott wakes up the next morning in his hotel room with Carter and Justin.
 The three wonder where Mike is, as he is not answering his phone.

 Mike wakes in a cell next to Victor and starts panicking.
 Two guards take him to a glass room torture chamber in front of a live audience and strap him to a chair, and Mike is on display to be gambled upon by wealthy clients.
-A middle-aged client dressed as a doctor enters the room; Mike pleads with him, but the man cuts and peels Mike's face off then finishes him off.
+A middle-aged client dressed as a doctor enters the room; Mike pleads with him, but the man cuts and peels Mike's face off before killing him.
 Worried about Mike's whereabouts, Scott, Carter, and Justin travel to Nikki's trailer, but cannot find her.
 Kendra arrives and reveals that Nikki is missing as well.
 Meanwhile at the Las Vegas Art Show, Nikki is brought into the same room as Mike and strapped to a table dressed as a cheerleader.
 Another man who speaks in Hungarian enters the room and releases a jar full of cockroaches onto Nikki, some of which crawl into her mouth and asphyxiate her to death.